NFDI4BIOIMAGE/Cologne-Hackathon-2023/Installation_Instructions/ARC/Installation_Instructions.md

 4. Test installation

-execute in the terminal in any directory without the `arc` file.
+Execute in the terminal in any directory without the `arc` file:
+`arc --version`

 ### Tested for Windows 10: